 Many fruiting trees and shrubs have flowers you can eat.
 Apple, plum, and citrus blossoms are all edible.

 Apple blossoms make a lovely floral tea, or you can add them to fruit salads.
 Just eat in moderation, as they contain some cyanide precursors that may not be safe in large amounts.

 Elderflower is one of my all-time favorite flowers to use in the kitchen.
 Like the berries they turn into, elderflowers are rich in medicinal compounds, but more importantly they are SO delicious!
 If you’ve ever enjoyed an elderflower soda, you’ll understand what the fuss is about.
-Here’s lots more on how to forage and use elderflower.
+Here’s lots more on how to forage and use elderflower and making elderflower tea.

 One interesting exception to this rule comes in the case of my beloved rhubarb, which doesn’t grow fruit — it’s the stalks we use in yummy rhubarb sauce and homemade fruit leathers.
 Every year we pull off the flowers so the plant doesn’t waste energy we want to go to growing stalks.
 I’ve always tossed them, but in researching this article, I learned the flowers are actually considered a delicacy.
 Read more on how to properly prepare rhubarb flowers at Scottish Forest Garden.

 FLOWERS YOU CAN EAT FROM COMMON GARDEN PLANTS

 I plant gorgeous nasturtiums in my garden beds every year to beautify the garden and attract pollinators.
 The spicy leaves and edible flowers also make a beautiful addition to salads.
 These tasty flowers are easy to grow, and also work as a companion plant for your veggies.